 - Flour – Just regular all purpose flour

 - Instant/rapid rise yeast – you only need ½ teaspoon, there are 2 and ¼ teaspoons of yeast in a packet so you’ll have enough for future batches.

 - Olive oil – it helps make the crust crispy and won’t smoke at high temperatures.

 - Mozzarella – the block kind, not wet mozzarella.
 You will sprinkle this over the crust before adding the topping to keep the crust from getting soggy.

 - Tomato sauce – use your favorite jarred sauce, or for an even better pizza add a homemade san marzano tomato sauce.

 - Pancetta – I love the saltiness of pancetta on pizza, a little goes a long way.
 You can also add any of your favorite toppings like mushrooms, peppers, pepperoni, pineapple the list goes on and on.

-Step 1: Sprinkle mozzarella cheese over the dough so that it’s completely covered.
+Sprinkle mozzarella cheese over the dough so that it’s completely covered, this will keep the crust from getting soggy.
 Spoon the sauce over the cheese and sprinkle with cooked pancetta or any other toppings you want.
 Top with more mozzarella, you can use wet mozzarella for this part or regular mozzarella.